gotchoices/MyCHIPs/doc/use-mobile.md

   - **insert**: The query contains information to insert a tuple.
   - **delete**: The query is intended to remove 0 or more tuples.

-The received object may also include one or more of the following properties:
+The object may also include one or more of the following properties:
 - **table**: A table name (or name of a stored procedure) should this need to differ from the "view" property mentioned above.
 - **params**: An array of parameters to use, should the table actually indicate the name of a stored procedure.
 - **fields**: An array of fields to include in a select query.